The Large Core of College Admission Markets: Theory and Evidence: A Model of Hungarian College Admissions

 \paragraph{Deferred acceptance} Student-proposing deferred acceptance takes a profile of preferences as input and outputs an allocation.
 The allocation is the result of the following process.
 In each round, each student proposes the most preferred acceptable contract from which she has not yet been rejected, if such a contract exists.
 Each college then rejects all but the most preferred subset of contracts from these proposals.
 The algorithm terminates when no proposal is rejected, and the output is the set of contracts proposed in the last round.
 Given a Hungarian college admissions market, we denote the outcome of \SPDA by $Y^{\text{\SPDA}}$.

-Student-receiving deferred acceptance outputs an allocation based on a different process.
-In each round, each college, $c$, proposes contracts of the form $(s,c,t)$ that were not previously rejected to the highest-ranked (up to) $q_c^t$ acceptable students according to $\gg_c$ for each $t\in\{0,1\}$.
-Each student then rejects all but the most preferred acceptable contract that was proposed to her, if such a contract exists.
-The algorithm terminates when no proposal is rejected, and the output is the set of contracts proposed in the last round.
-Of note, if a college proposes multiple contracts to the same student, the student must reject one of these contracts, guaranteeing the feasibility of the resulting allocation.
+Student-receiving deferred acceptance outputs the allocation that corresponds to auxiliary-college-proposing deferred acceptance (formally, the allocation to which this matching corresponds).
+Of note, in each round of the algorithm, a college may make multiple offers to the same student (one by each auxiliary college).
 Given a Hungarian college admissions market, we denote the outcome of \SRDA by $Y^{\text{\SRDA}}$.

 In two-sided many-to-one matching (without contracts) markets with responsive preferences, \SRDA is known as college-proposing DA.
 We intentionally avoid this label to highlight the fact that colleges are not necessarily proposing the most preferred subset of contracts that were not rejected.
-Since colleges' preferences are not substitutable \citep{hm2005}, such a process would sometimes ``renege'' on proposals that were not rejected due to the rejection of complementary contracts.
+Since colleges' preferences are not substitutable \citep{hm2005}, such a process would sometimes ``renege'' on proposals that were not rejected due to the rejection of complementary contracts.\footnote{To see that a ``college proposing'' process would sometimes ``renege'' on proposals, consider a modification to \cref{DifferenrNumber} where neither student finds the unfunded seat acceptable.
+In the first round, the poor student is offered a funded seat and the rich student is offered an unfunded seat, which she declines.
+As a result, in later rounds, the college would like to renege on the offer made to the poor student, and instead offer the funded seat to the rich student.}